jingweio/Action_Recognition_using_Visual_Attention/README.md

 $ python pre-data.py
 ```

-Then, we need to extract the features from the images prepared for the further training.
+Then, we need to extract the features from images prepared for the further training.

 ```bash
 $ python CNN.py